kheya19367/Bollywood_Trends_Analysis/README.md

 #### b.
 Plot Summaries
 - **Wikipedia** was the primary source for full plot summaries.
 - If a Wikipedia plot was unavailable:
-  - The project defaulted to the **summary provided in the original dataset**.
+  - The project defaulted to the summary provided in the original dataset.
   - If neither was available, the **TMDb API** was used to fetch the official movie description.
-- This layered fallback system ensured the dataset remained **robust** while also maintaining **efficiency and consistency**.
+- This layered fallback system ensured the dataset remained robust while also maintaining efficiency and consistency.

 #### c.
 Visual Metadata
 - Movie **poster images** were collected using the **TMDb API** for supplementary visual analysis.